Use this checklist when

 Be precise about material form

-Raw-material buyers should say whether they need rough stone, beads, strands, components or finished bracelet SKUs.
+Bead and raw-material buyers should say whether they need rough stone, loose beads, strands, components or finished bracelet SKUs.
 These are different sourcing questions and should not be quoted from a generic description.

 State the commercial use case